What is gestational diabetes?

 Sometimes a pregnant woman who has symptoms has been living with another type of diabetes without knowing it.
 If you have symptoms from another type of diabetes, they may include:

 Pregnancy causes most women to urinate more often and to feel more hungry.
-So having these symptoms does not always mean that a woman has diabetes.
+So having these symptoms doesn't always mean that a woman has diabetes.
 Talk with your doctor if you have these symptoms, so that you can be tested for diabetes at any time during pregnancy.

 How is gestational diabetes diagnosed?